buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcConnectionTypeEnum.md

 # IfcConnectionTypeEnum

-This enumeration defines the different ways how path based elements (such as layered _IfcWall_ elements) can connect, as shown in Figure 1.
+This enumeration defines the different ways how path based elements (such as layered _IfcWall_ elements) can connect, as shown in Figure 1.<!-- end of definition -->

 > HISTORY New type in IFC2.0

 The enumerated items shall be used in the following combinations: